 And now it was morning, and Samuel's duty was to open the gates of the sanctuary.
 What was he to do with the burden which had been laid upon him?
 In his reverence for his teacher and guide, and in his modesty, he could not bring himself unbidden to speak of that vision; he trembled to repeat to him whom most it concerned the words which he had heard.
 But the sound of the opening gates conveyed to Eli, that whatever might have been the commission to the young prophet, it had been given, and there could be no further hesitation in asking its import.
 Feeling that he and his family had been its subject, and that, however heavy the burden, it behooved him to know it, he successively asked, entreated, and even conjured Samuel to tell it in all its details.
 So challenged, Samuel dared not keep back anything.
-And the aged priest, however weak and unfaithful, yet in heart a servant of the Lord, received it with humiliation and resignation, though apparently without that resolve of change which alone could have constituted true repentance (1 Samuel 3:17, 18).
+And the aged priest, however weak and unfaithful, yet in heart a servant of the Lord, received it with humiliation and resignation, though apparently without that resolve of change which alone could have constituted true repentance (4907) as a standard set in the set in the set in the set is set in the set is set in the set in the set is set in the set is set in the set in the set is set in the set is set in the set is set in the set in the set is set in the set is set in the set in the set is set in the set in the set is set in the set in the set in the set is set in the set in the set in the set is set in the set in the set in the set is set in the set in the set in the set is set in the set in the set in the set is set in the set in the set is set in the set in the set is set in the set in the set in the set is set in the set in the set in the set is set in the set in the set in the set is set in the set in the set in the set is set in the set in the set in the set in the set is set in the set in the